Video Card

 motherboard must both support SLI.
 However, SLI has yet to become an attractive option since a non-SLI motherboard and a single high-end video card delivers more for less money than an SLI-motherboard and two SLI compatible video cards.

 an S-video output connector.
-And if you want a dual monitor system,
+And if you want a dual monitor system then check that the video card has two DVI-I connectors.

 As video cards have become more powerful, they have become more power